zhoukev/DEcovid/README.md

 # deCovid
-A COVID-19 Visualization and Prediction project
+A COVID-19 Visualization (in Delaware) and Prediction project

 ## Data
 Data was obtained from the covidtracking.com api, using the ```daily``` csv provided at a state level in the United States, as well as a county wise dataset from [kaggle](https://www.kaggle.com/imdevskp/corona-virus-report?select=usa_county_wise.csv).